-CB-002-58
+CB-002-58 Duration: 2 hours

 Coordinated Bargaining Basics

 Bargaining in coordination with other AFT affiliates or affiliates of other unions can be a source of great strength and logistical challenges.
 Presenters will describe how coordinated bargaining works, discuss the advantages of combining forces with other unions, and explain how to make it work for each union in the coalition.